Eating Disorders: Symptoms, Types, Treatment

 - Compulsive exercise (a person feels compelled to exercise and struggles with guilt and anxiety if she or he doesn't exercise)

-If continued, the starving, binge eating, and purging can lead to irreversible physical damage and even death.
+If continued, the starving, binge-eating, and purging can lead to irreversible physical damage and even death.
 Eating disorders can affect every cell, tissue, and organ in the body.
-The following is a list of some of the physical and medical dangers associated with anorexia nervosa and bulimia nervosa.
+The following is a list of some physical and medical dangers associated with anorexia nervosa and bulimia nervosa.

 - Malnutrition (can lead to loss of muscle and bone density [osteoporosis] resulting in dry, brittle bones)